Table Tennis Serving: A Complete Guide

 The ghost serve is a popular option among beginners.
 It’s a variant of the chop serve where the ball bounces on your opponent’s side, and the heavy backspin draws it back to the net.

 While this serve looks great in isolation, it’s often a poor match choice.
-This is because ghost serves usually bounce high, making it easier for them not to drift off the table’s end.
+This is because ghost serves usually bounce high to prevent them from traveling off the end of the table.
 However, we all know that high balls are ripe for smashing!

-The corkscrew serve is a backhand serve that produces left-to-right sidespin like the reverse pendulum and shovel serve.
+The common sidespin backhand serve in table tennis produces left-to-right sidespin like the reverse pendulum and shovel serve.
 While facing the table or slightly to the left, and your racket arm across your body, cut across the ball from left to right.

 Dimitrij Ovtcharov used to use this serve religiously, and his version became quite iconic!
 So if you want to see a professional example of this serve, I recommend checking his out.

 The tomahawk is another ping pong serve with left-to-right sidespin.
-You produce it by motioning your racket forward at the elbow, much like you are throwing a tomahawk.
+You produce it by moving your racket forward at the elbow, much like throwing a tomahawk.

 It’s easy to load up on spin when you get the hang of it.
 I recommend flicking your wrist on impact for that extra bit of spin.